Lucasmogsan/dtu-02476_mlops/reports/README.md

 >
 > Answer:

+TODO: Yu Fan
 --- question 11 fill here ---

 When a pull request was created to merge with main, at least one other team member was required to do a review of the code.
 Furthermore, some unittests

 ## Running code and tracking experiments